elimbaum/nexttrain/README.md

 - `next_train_term.py`: prototype that displays train info in the terminal
 - `next_train_lcd.py`: raspi 16x2 character lcd version

-Added to `/etc/rc.local` - run in the background. using `python3 -u` to not buffer the log file, in case there are transient errors i want to check on.
+Added to `/etc/rc.local` - run in the background. using `python3 -u` to not buffer the log file, in case there are transient errors i want to check on

+disabled gui in `raspi-config`. should save some cpu/mem.

 `requirements.txt` is way too much - just copied user env over to sudo env. but fine for now.